quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 * must not overlap regions of the genome annotated as segmental duplications or simple repeats in GRCm38/mm10

-* must occur on a parental haplotype that was inherited by at least one other BXD at the same locus, and must be homozygous for the reference allele in those BXDs
+* must occur on a parental haplotype that was inherited by at least one other BXD at the same locus, and must be homozygous for the reference allele in those other lines

 ### A new approach to discover germline mutator alleles